25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 19. The Thermostat Works, Just Not Like You’d Expect

 The base temperature comes from the ship’s central HVAC system, and it varies by deck and section.
-If your cabin runs warm, adjusting the dial gives limited relief, which is a little maddening.
+If your cabin is feeling warm, adjusting the dial doesn’t really do much for you but a small burst of wind.
+Mike, in particular, hates this as he’s always hot.

-It’s worth calling Guest Services to report it as a ventilation issue.
-They can sometimes make adjustments that the thermostat alone can’t.
+Therefore, it’s worth calling Guest Services to report it as a ventilation issue.
+They can sometimes make adjustments that you personally can’t.

 18. The CDC Grades Your Ship and Posts the Score Online

-The CDC’s Vessel Sanitation Program runs unannounced inspections of cruise ships operating in US waters, twice per year.
-Scoring is on a 100-point scale.
-A score of 85 or below is considered failing.
+The CDC’s Vessel Sanitation Program manages inspections of cruise ships twice per year.
+Scoring is on a 100-point scale; a score of 85 or below is considered failing.

-All scores and full inspection reports are publicly searchable on the CDC’s website.
-Most passengers have no idea these records exist before they book.
-It’s worth looking up before your next sailing.
+All scores and full inspection reports are available to see on the CDC’s website.
+Most passengers have no idea these records exist before they book, so it’s worth looking up before your next sailing.

 17. Prescription-Strength Motion Sickness Help Is Available on the Ship